Stefan Kozlov: Early years

-2016-17: First ATP win and quarterfinal, Two Challenger titles
+2016-18: First ATP win and quarterfinal, Two Challenger titles

 In April, Kozlov reached the final at the Open de Guadeloupe.
 In June, he won his first career ATP level match as a wildcard at the 2016 Ricoh Open in Den Bosch.
 He reached his first career quarterfinal by defeating Steve Johnson in the second round.
 Toward the end of the season, Kozlov reached a second Challenger final on the year at Suzhou.
 He won his first career Challenger event in Columbus.
 He won his second title at the 2017 Las Vegas Challenger.

-2021: First three Challenger titles since 2017, return to top 200 since 2018
+2021: First Challenger titles since 2017, back to top 200 since 2018

 In September, at the 2021 Columbus Challenger, Kozlov won his first title in four years, defeating Max Purcell in the final in three sets.
 At the same tournament he won also in doubles partnering Canadian Peter Polansky.
 He followed this by a final at the 2021 Las Vegas Challenger and a second Challenger title for the season at the 2021 Charlottesville Men's Pro Challenger, defeating another Australian Aleksandar Vukic.
 As a result, he returned to the top 200 in more than three years at No. 188 on 8 November 2021.
 He ended the year with winning his third Challenger in Champaign, US.
 As a result he finished the year ranked No. 159 on 22 November 2021 and secured a main draw wildcard into the 2022 Australian Open.